Non-selective herbicide options for lawn care

 Importance of preemergent control

 A weed control plan for lawn and landscapes should include a preemergent program that includes a product such as Barricade® brand herbicide to prevent development of weed seedlings.
 This is particularly important for grass weed control as there are few options for post-emergent grass control.
-Depending on turf type, Tenacity® and Manuscript® herbicides have pre- and/or post-emergent activity on certain grass weeds, such as crabgrass, on turf.
-However in landscape beds, woody and herbaceous plants can be sensitive to post- emergent herbicide applications.
+Depending on turf type, Tenacity® and Manuscript® herbicides have pre- and/or post- emergent activity on certain grass weeds, such as crabgrass, on turf.
+However, in landscape beds, woody and herbaceous plants can be sensitive to post- emergent herbicide applications.

-Fusilade® II Turf and Ornamental herbicide
+Post-emergent control Fusilade® II Turf and Ornamental herbicide

 The most common post-emergent weed control practice in landscape beds (and edging) is applying a non-selective herbicide as a direct spray to prevent contact with desirable plants.
-As Lawn Care Operators (LCO) evaluate herbicides for edging and control of weeds, Reward® herbicide offers fast burn down of grass and dicot weeds without concern of staining concrete, volatility and movement from the application site.
+As Lawn Care Operators (LCOs) evaluate herbicides for edging and control of weeds, Reward® herbicide offers fast burn down of grass and dicot weeds without concern of staining concrete, volatility and movement from the application site.

 Reward is a contact, non-selective herbicide that disrupts photosynthesis, causing degradation of cell walls.
 Desiccation of green plants tissue can be seen within hours of application, burning all the foliage it contacts.
-Reward can be applied as a broadcast spray or in a backpack sprayer for spot treatment applications at 0.75 oz. per gallon.
+Reward can be applied as a broadcast spray or in a backpack sprayer for spot treatment applications at 0.75 oz. per gal.
 All applications will need a non-ionic surfactant to enhance plant surface coverage.
 Other lawn uses include weed control in joints and edges of hard surfaces around the landscape, winter weed control in dormant turf and burn down of existing bermudagrass turf prior to overseeding with ryegrass for winter color.

 is a selective, systemic herbicide that inhibits the fatty acid synthesis that is required for the growth of new weeds.
 Because of this mode of action, grass weed control may take two to three weeks, although the plant will stop growing within a week after application.
 Fusilade II is a grass herbicide and is safe to use around ornamental plants.
-The spot treatment rate for Fusilade II in landscape beds, fence lines and non-turf areas is 0.75 oz. per gallon.
+The spot treatment rate for Fusilade II in landscape beds, fence lines and non-turf areas is 0.75 oz. per gal.
 Poa annua

 and fine fescue are naturally tolerant to Fusilade II.

-If perennial grass weeds are a component of the weed mix that you want to control, Fusilade II and Reward can be tank-mixed together at 0.75 oz. per gallon of each herbicide plus a non-ionic surfactant.
+If perennial grass weeds are a component of the weed mix that you want to control, Fusilade II and Reward can be tank-mixed together at 0.75 oz. per gal. of each herbicide plus a non-ionic surfactant.
 This mixture will enhance control of perennial grass weeds such as bermudagrass, bentgrass, quackgrass, etc.

 Selecting a herbicide